-As vice chair of governors I take my responsibilities extremely seriously and work hard to support our school as much as I can.
+As Chair of Governors I take my responsibilities extremely seriously and work hard to support our school as much as I can.
 I have six children, three birth children, two adopted children and one who has been in care with us for fourteen years, so children play a central role in my life and I care a great deal about their well being, we care a great deal about children

-I have extensive teaching and educational leadership and management experience, serving for 42 years in Special Education, three comprehensive schools and as Headteacher of The Elton High School for 27 years.
+I am currently the Vice Chair of Governors and I have extensive teaching and educational leadership and management experience, serving for 45 years in Special Education, three comprehensive schools and as Headteacher of The Elton High School for 27 years.
 During my period of service at The Elton High School, I served as a Governor and additionally as a Governor of two primary schools, a Pupil Referral Unit and Bury College.

 My achievements as Headteacher of The Elton High School include: transformation of the culture, ethos and standards in the School, significant improvements in student examination outcomes, achievement of a variety of national awards, designation as a Specialist School, achievement of Good with significant outstanding features under OFSTED Inspection (2009) and approval for a complete re-build of the School.